bufbuild-ru/docs/docs/bufstream/reference/configuration/helm-values/index.md

 ### `zone`

 \_string_The zone location of brokers, e.g., the datacenter/availability zone where the broker is running.
-If not given, bustream will try to infer this from node metadata.
+If not given, bufstream will try to infer this from node metadata.
 This is currently for bufstream internal functionality, and does not control cloud providers such as GCP directly.Defaults to `""`.

 ## Annotated `values.yaml`